DWI/ DUI Defense Lawyer in Essex County, NJ

 - If caught driving a vehicle not equipped with a BAIID, a person can have their driver’s license suspended for one year, in addition to other possible penalties.

-Alternatives Penalties for Drivers Charged with First Offense DUI or DWI in New Jersey
+Alternative penalties for drivers charged with a First Offense DUI or DWI in Essex County, New Jersey

 While the state desires to pursue justice by imposing penalties on those genuinely guilty of the crime of impaired driving, it also recognizes that even a first offense can have severe consequences for a person’s life.